nabeel-sadiq/video-downloader/README.md

 # Youtube Video Downloader

-**Make sure you have pip, python and ffmpeg installed.**
+**Make sure you have pip, python and [ffmpeg](https://www.ffmpeg.org/) installed.
+Works on Windows, Linux and Mac.**<br>
-To use the downloader, run the following commands on windows:
+To use the downloader, run the following commands:
 ```bash
 git clone https://github.com/nabeel-sadiq/yt-downloader.git
 cd yt-downloader